Understanding gestational diabetes fact sheet

 How is gestational diabetes diagnosed?

-- All pregnant women should be tested for gestational diabetes at 24 to 28 weeks (except those women who have already had diabetes diagnosed).
+- All pregnant women should be screened for gestational diabetes at 24 to 28 weeks (except those women who have had type 1 or type 2 diabetes diagnosed before pregnancy).

-- Women who have risk factors for gestational diabetes may be tested earlier in their pregnancy.
+- Women who have risk factors for gestational diabetes may be screened earlier in their pregnancy.

 - Gestational diabetes is diagnosed using an oral glucose tolerance test (OGTT).
 This is done at a pathology lab.
 You will need to fast overnight before having this test.